 Located on the waterfront in Balluta Bay, Church of Our Lady of Mount Carmel is one of the most popular sacred sites in the city of St. Julian’s.
 It has a stunning neo-Gothic architecture.
 The exterior of the church is the key highlight that you can also see from Balluta Bay Beach.

-As the sun falls asleep, the church blooms up with beautiful, colourful lights and its reflection in the waters of the Mediterranean Sea becomes a sight to behold.
+As the sun sets, the church blooms up with beautiful, colourful lights and its reflection in the waters of the Mediterranean Sea becomes a sight to behold.

 Be a Part of the Nightlife of St. Julian’s

-St Paul’s Bay has some great options if you are interested in watersports.
-Here you can hire a jet ski or take a trip on a banana boat.
-There are also sometimes inflatable assault courses that sit out at sea during the summer months, perfect for both kids and adults.
+There are many rental shops in St Paul’s Bay where you can hire a jet ski or take a trip on a banana boat.
+There are also sometimes inflatable assault courses that sit out at sea during the summer months, perfect for both kids and adults and great fun.

-There are also a lot of options for scuba diving in St Paul’s Bay and Malta is famous for its shipwrecks, so if you are a seasoned scuba diver or are looking to complete your course, Malta is a good place to do this.
+There are also a lot of options for scuba diving in St Paul’s Bay and Malta is famous for its shipwrecks, so if you are a seasoned scuba diver, looking to complete your course, or just go for a try dive Malta is a good place to do this.

 Visit Popeye Village

 Located in Anchor Bay, Popeye Village is one of the top tourist attractions of Malta.
-Like its name, it is indeed a unique place.
-It is constructed around the ramshackle and rustic movie set from Popeye the Musical.
-The Popeye movie was filmed in Malta, and hence, is reckoned amongst the popular places to visit in Malta.
+It is constructed around the ramshackle and rustic movie set from Popeye the Musical filmed in 1980 in Anchor Bay.

 Sunset at Cafe del Mar

-Cafe del Mar was our favourite spot to watch the sunset in Malta.
+Returning back to St Paul’s Bay, Cafe del Mar is the best place to watch the sunset in Malta.
 This is the largest beach club in Malta which offers a stunning view over the Mediterranean Sea.
 There is a chilled vibe during the day and you can rent one of the many sunbeds to relax on.
 There is also an infinity pool to cool off in during the hot summer months.

 Day Five – Explore Comino

-Here at the Blue Lagoon, you can spend some quality time swimming, snorkelling or sunbathing.
-Despite being an inhabited land, you will get to see a lot of tourists here at this place.
+At the Blue Lagoon, you can spend some quality time swimming, snorkelling, or sunbathing.

 Day Six – Gozo